KadlagV-05/AWS-ECS-Hands-ON/README.md

 An Application Load Balancer is a service that automatically distributes incoming application traffic across multiple targets, such as Amazon EC2 instances, containers, and IP addresses.
 It plays a crucial role in ensuring that traffic is evenly distributed among the tasks running in your ECS cluster.

-## High Level Steps
+## High Level Steps:

-  Creating a Cluster using EC2 Launch type
+1.Creating a Cluster using EC2 Launch type
-  Create a Task Definition File
+2.Create a Task Definition File
-  Create a service
+3.Create a service
-  Set up Load Balancer
+4.Set up Load Balancer